By Fr. Juan R, Velez

-Friendship Is a beautiful thing, which many hearts long for.
-Christ called us friends, and he considered his apostles, and indeed all his saints, friends.
+Friendship Is a beautiful thing.
+Christ calls us friends, and he considers his apostles, and indeed all his saints, friends.

-It is a sad thing when people have few or no friends, for those who have friendship find life a little bit sweeter, burdens a little lighter.
+Therefore it is a disheartening when people have few or no friends, for those who have friendship find life a little bit sweeter, burdens a little lighter.
 The saints all show us what friendship looks like.
 Their natural virtues shine out for all the world to see.
 Blessed John Henry Newman is one such person, whose human friendships stand as examples for all to learn from.

 During his long-life Newman exercised the natural and supernatural virtues that give life to friendship.
 His friendships arose naturally out of common interests.
 One of his first good friends was John William Bowden, whom he met at Oriel College, Oxford on his first day at the university.
 Their common interests were journalism and writing plays, which they did together.

 Spiritual and religious concerns led him to develop a friendship with Richard Hurrell Froude, another Oxford student, and through Richard with John Keble, a former student and professor of poetry at Oxford.
 It was with them and a few other men that the influential Oxford Movement was started in 1833.

 Friends learn from each other, for this is the nature of friendship; personal growth is never one-sided.
 Froude, who was one of the founding members of this movement, as well as a High Church Anglican, was one of the men who most challenged Newman’s misunderstandings about Catholicism, and the Middle Ages.
 From Keble, Newman learned about the depth and beauty of the liturgical seasons and feasts of the year.